Montana Air National Guard

 The Montana Air National Guard (MT ANG) is the aerial militia of the State of Montana, United States of America.
-Along with the Montana Army National Guard it is an element of the Montana National Guard.
+It is a reserve of the United States Air Force.
+Along with the Montana Army National Guard it is an element of the Montana National Guard of the larger United States National Guard Bureau.

 As state militia units, the units in the Montana Air National Guard are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of Montana though the office of the Montana Adjutant General unless they are federalized by order of the President of the United States.
+They are under the jurisdiction of the Governor of Montana through the office of the Montana Adjutant General unless they are federalized by order of the President of the United States.
 The Montana Air National Guard is headquartered in Great Falls, and its commander is currently Brigadier General Buel J. Dickson.

 Overview

 Under the "Total Force" concept, Montana Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Montana ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, they are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with their federal obligations, Montana ANG elements are subject to activation by the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.